The Triple Crown

 Level III: Medical Medley

 My last course is your reward, the dance in the candy store of Chinese medical literature.
-Based on my unique and time-tested curriculum, you finally get to apply your hard-won skills to an exciting and diverse selection of medical texts in a very intimate setting with extensive personal guidance.This is where you get to enjoy the gorgeous vista from the mountain top after the arduous climb of the “Diamond Core.”
+Based on my unique and time-tested curriculum, you get to apply your new skills to an exciting diverse selection of medical texts, from classical theory to materia medica, formulas, case studies, self-cultivation, etc. I can’t wait to get you here!

 12 lessons and 5 text readings (31.5 PDAs)

 • Each lesson starts with a formal recorded 1-hour lecture and detailed homework packet with a variety of activities.
-Your learning is supported by asynchronous discussion on our members-only forum and concludes each week with a live 1.5-hr discussion on Thursdays at 9 am PST.
+Your learning is supported by asynchronous discussion on our members-only forum, detailed individual feedback on your work, and a live 1.5-hr discussion on Zoom.

-• In a private actively monitored area of my membership platform, you post your translations; receive my gentle yet detailed individual critique; share questions, comments, and tips; and access all ZOOM events and recordings, as well as a library of resources.
+• In a private platform, you post your translations; receive my gentle yet detailed individual critiques; share questions, comments, and tips; and access all ZOOM events and recordings, as well as a library of resources, at your fingertips for the duration of the course.

-• NCCAOM-certified CEUs are based on the hours of class time and include three Ethics PDAs for the Foundation and Diamond Core levels.Successful graduation also entitles you to a Certificate of Completion, which opens access to the next level of my Triple Crown program.
+• NCCAOM-certified CEUs are based on the hours of class time (and include three Ethics PDAs for the Foundation and Diamond Core levels).Successful graduation of each level also entitles you to internationally recognized Certificates of Completion.

-• As an additional learning opportunity added in 2023, you get to attend Dr. Wilms’ online monthly text readings where you will be inspired by the work of graduates from previous years who now compose the Peach Blossom Spring Collective.
-You will also form professional connections with translators from all over the world, get expert inside tips on translation and sinological research, and be an active observer in ongoing translation projects of the Collective, to prepare you for this work after you graduate from the Triple Crown program.
+• As an additional learning opportunity, you can join Dr. Wilms’ monthly text readings where you will be inspired by the work of graduates from previous years and international expert scholars and clinicians.
+You will also form professional connections with translators from all over the world and get expert inside tips on translation and sinological research, to prepare you for independent translation work after you graduate.

 What you should bring…

 • I require some pre-existing Chinese background, or a willingness to make up for it with hard work.
-Basic pinyin, brush strokes, Wiseman’s 100 basic characters… For total beginners, see the other offerings in my PROGRAMS or fill out the admissions survey so we can talk about whether you can make this work.
+Basic pinyin, brush strokes, Wiseman’s 100 basic characters… For total beginners, let’s have a conversation after you fill out the admissions survey to see if we can make this work.

-• Depending on your background, you will need several hours a week for homework: writing and memorizing characters, understanding grammar, working on the translations, and participating in the forum.
-Count on a minimum of two hours for each hour of live instruction, at least if you want the CEUs or graduation certificate.
+• Depending on your background, you will need a couple of hours per lesson for homework: writing and memorizing characters, understanding grammar, working on the translations, and participating in the forum.
+This is in addition to the 1 hr of prerecorded lecture and 1.5 hr of live discussion.

 • This speaks for itself.
 Learning classical Chinese is not a skill to be “mastered” in one year, or even ten.
 Like medicine, it is the life-long refinement of an art that only gets better over years of practice.
 We all must learn from and with each other.

 • To participate in this training program, you have to have a stable internet connection.
-You have to attend live ZOOM meetings, navigate a user-friendly platform, download the weekly course packet and recordings, participate in the online discussion forum, and upload your homework assignments.
+You have to attend live ZOOM meetings, navigate a user-friendly platform, download the weekly homework, watch the recordings, participate in the online discussion forum, and upload your completed work.
+I take great pride in the elegant user-friendly set-up of my course and am always available to help but you do need a stable internet connection and decent computer.

 September 11